-Panel Member #2: See #7
+Panel Member 2: See #7

-Panel Member #3: SNR in validation set was 0.79.
-Split sample reliability score 0.63.
-Both are consistent with acceptable reliability
+Panel Member 3: SNR: median 0.59

+Split-sample test-retest: 0.43

+Results of SNR consistent with moderate reliability

-Panel Member #4: Used two appropriate methods for testing; signal-to-noise produced a score that would be categorized as 'substantial' agreement.
+Panel Member 4: Used two appropriate methods for testing; signal-to-noise produced a score that would be categorized as 'moderate' agreement.

-Panel Member #5: Results suggest acceptable reliability at the score level, thus there is high certainty that the performance measure scores are reliable.
+Panel Member 5: Results suggest moderate reliability at the score level (median reliability of 0.59), thus there is moderate certainty that the performance measure scores are reliable.

 Can developers elaborate on how the 25-case threshold was established in relation to the overall reliability results?
+Specifically, how high would this threshold need to be to achieve a mean reliability of 0.7?